equalitie/ouinet/README.md

 ### Testing

-To perform some tests using the just-built Ouinet client you first need to create a repository for it and configure it with an *injector endpoint* and a *distributed cache name*, which you need to know beforehand.
+To perform some tests using the just-built Ouinet client and an existing injector, you first need to know the *injector endpoint* and a *distributed cache name*.
+These use to be an IP address and PORT, and an IPNS identifier, respectively (although the injector endpoint may also be a GNUnet peer identity and service name).

+You need to create a repository for the Ouinet client and configure it with the aforementioned parameters.
 Just copy the repository template contained in Ouinet's source and edit the included configuration file:

     cp -r ouinet/repos ouinet-repos
     edit ouinet-repos/client/ouinet-client.conf

-Add options for the injector endpoint (an IP address and PORT) and the distributed cache name (an IPNS identifier).
-Remember to replace the values with those of your injector:
+Add options for the injector endpoint and the distributed cache name.
+Remember to replace the values with your own:

     injector-ep = 192.0.2.1:1234
     injector-ipns = Qm0123456789abcdefghijklmnopqrstuvwxyzABCDEFGI